If you plan to use a portable generator, here are some important safety precautions:

 Proper Generator Connection Vital

-Connecting a generator to main electrical supply for your house requires the services of a licensed electrician.
+Connecting a generator to the main electrical supply for your house requires the services of a licensed electrician.
 Notify Lynches River Electric Cooperative before connecting the generator to your household circuit.

 Ultimately, if you are a licensed electrician, the only acceptable way of connecting a generator to your home’s electric system is through a double-pole, double-throw transfer switch.